twitter-archive/gizzard/README.markdown

 ![Alt text](http://github.com/twitter/gizzard/raw/master/doc/migration.png)

-Because writes will happen out of order (new writes occur before older ones and some writes may happen twice), all writes must be idempotent to ensure data consistency.
+Because writes will happen out of order (new writes occur before older ones and some writes may happen twice), all writes must be idempotent and commutative to ensure data consistency.

 ### How does Gizzard handle write conflicts?